 What he was planning or playing at, we could only speculate.
 The three bosses congregated in Michalowski's office because of the comfortable beanbag chairs.
 Unfortunately, Michalowski had long ago disabled the intercom and instructed his assistant to forward his messages through ESP or, in the case of a bad telepathic signal, post-it notes.
-The meeting lasted maybe fifteen minutes.
-It was a rare occasion that the bosses met together.
+The meeting lasted maybe 15 minutes.
+It was a rare occasion when the bosses met together.
 Each seemed to value their individual space and independent set of responsibilities.
-They exited the office in succession--Craft, Henderson, Michalowski--and stood in the front of the room, shoulder-to-shoulder, where everyone could see them.
+They exited the office in succession—Craft, Henderson, Michalowski—and stood in the front of the room, shoulder-to-shoulder, where everyone could see them.

 Nobody knew very much about Danielle Westmoreland.
 She mostly kept to herself and had been working in the same cubicle since before any of the three bosses had come to power.
 She was quiet with a thick braid of white hair and silvery eyes.
 She read books in the back of the lounge during her breaks, and by the time one of us got around to peeking inside of her cubicle, she had disappeared.

 Dale was baffled, and for once his emotions didn't seem to equalize.
 He boxed up his curios and bent paperclips and was gone before five o'clock.
 None of us shook his hand or offered our sympathies.
 We didn't want to get in his way.
 We expected his great plan to be unveiled; perhaps we were on the cusp of a coup or strike.
 And with Dale leading us, we would follow him into battle no matter how bleak it looked.
 But he had left, and we didn't know what to do.